aeczuniga/aeczuniga.github.io/subpage_2/index.md

 # Assignments
 **GitHub**

-The **first milestone** on GitHub was building a creating an account and deploying a webpage.
+The **How I deployed a static webpage on GitHub** assignment on GitHub was building a creating an account and deploying a webpage.
 Viewable by selecting [aeczuniga.github.io (assignment I)](https://aeczuniga.github.io/)

-The **second milestone** on GitHub discusses how the first assignment was created and includes a webpage (subpage) within the main webpage.
+The **The challenges I experieced deploying a Github webpage.
+I am learning** assignment on GitHub discusses how the first assignment was created and includes a webpage (subpage) within the main webpage.
 Viewable by selecting [aeczuniga.github.io (assignment II)](https://aeczuniga.github.io/subpage_1/)

 **Python**